naiyerasif/site/content/blog/2018-08-05-communication-within-a-docker-network.md

 - sets a port for the Micronaut application (If you won't do this, Micronaut will choose a random port every time it starts)
 - enables CORS for the requests coming from <http://localhost:4200> (the Angular application)

-That's it!
-Assemble the app using `gradle build`.
+Assemble the application using `gradle build`.
 This will create a `greeter-0.1-all.jar` in `build/libs` directory.
-Create a Docker image by executing the following command (see the [Dockerfile](https://github.com/Microflash/bedrock/blob/master/docker/docker-network-communication/greeter/Dockerfile) for details):
+Create a Docker image by executing the following command:

 ```bash
 docker build -t microflash/greeter .
 ```

+> Check out the [Dockerfile](https://github.com/Microflash/bedrock/blob/master/docker/docker-network-communication/greeter/Dockerfile) for details on what's happening in the image.

 ## Create an Angular application